alexpetros/copy-this-code/README.md

-# Copy This JS
+# Copy This Code
 Don't add it to your `package.json`.
 Don't credit me.
 Just copy the code into your project if you think it's useful.

 ## Rationale
 This repo serves two purposes: one personal and the other pedagogical.

-First, it reflects my understanding of the best way to do various common tasks in JavaScript.
+First, it reflects my understanding of the best way to do various common tasks, originally in JavaScript but now in a bunch of languages.
 I am often surprised at how easy it is to implement a lot of the things that we routinely turn to libraries for.
 I'm creating a little space for myself to save these snippets so that I can refer to them.

 The second purpose is to challenge myself and, eventually, others, to better develop a sense of when it is worth learning how something is done versus accepting someone's interface for doing it.
 To use